7 Key causes of fatigue and sleepiness

 Willis-Ekbom disease is commonly called restless leg syndrome.
 Individuals struggle to sleep as they can feel different sensations in their legs.
 They may then wake up to walk around or stretch their limbs to alleviate the condition and experience a loss of quality sleep as in the case of insomnia.

 An excessive feeling of fatigue that doesn’t get alleviated by sleep or medication to boost one’s energy levels may point to chronic fatigue syndrome.
 The causes of this illness are varied, but it is understood that it doesn’t improve with sleep.
 The effects include tension headaches or migraines, feeling tired after waking up, being exhausted after rigorous physical and mental activity and unexplained muscle or joint pain.

 7. Medical conditions

 There are several other medical illnesses which may contribute to fatigue.
-Diabetes, anaemia and thyroid disorders can all cause sleepiness and fatigue.
-Anaemia happens when there is a shortage of red blood cells, which is indicative of an iron deficiency.
+Diabetes, anemia and thyroid disorders can all cause sleepiness and fatigue.
+Anemia happens when there is a shortage of red blood cells, which is indicative of an iron deficiency.

 If you have addressed any of these causes of sleepiness and fatigue but still feeling sleepy all the time or struggling to stay awake at work, consult your doctor to rule out any underlying issues and to get the help you need.